Average cost optimal control under weak ergodicity hypotheses: Relative value iterations: Preliminaries

 \begin{definition} We say that $\zeta^\star\in\eom$ is optimal if

 and denote the set of optimal ergodic occupation measures by $\eom^\star$. \end{definition}

 The convex analytic method introduced in \cite{Borkar-88} (see also \cite{Borkar-02}) is a powerful tool for the analysis of ergodic occupation measures.
-Two main models are considered: MDPs with a blanket stability property, and MDPs with a near-monotone running cost.
-Near-monotonicity is a structural assumption, which stated in simple terms postulates that the running cost is strictly larger than the optimal ergodic value in \cref{E-betax} on the complement of some bounded set $K$.
-For MDPs on a countable state space this is enough to guarantee the existence of an optimal ergodic occupation measure.
-In \cref{T2.1} which follows, we extend this result to MDPs on a Polish space which satisfy \cref{A2.1}.
+Two main models have been considered: MDPs with a blanket stability property, and MDPs with a \emph{near-monotone} running cost.
+Near-monotonicity is a structural assumption, which, stated in simple terms, postulates that the running cost is strictly larger than the optimal average value in \cref{E-betax} on the complement of some compact set.
+More precisely, this assumption is stated as follows:

-Consider the following structural hypothesis on the running cost, which is known in the literature as the \emph{near-monotone} condition.